alexiacw11/HomeCreditDefaultRisk/README.md

 ## Project Objectives
 <ul>
-<li>Deliverable of EDA findings and model predictions.
+<li>Deliverable of EDA findings and model predictions
-<li>GitHub repository deliverable, including code and README files.
+<li>GitHub repository deliverable, including code and README files
-<li> Visually appealing slide deck that clearly conveys project findings. </ul>
+<li> Visually appealing slide deck that clearly conveys project findings </ul>

 ## Business Value of the Solution
 The advantages of predicting trusted borrowers are as follows.